dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### Methylation

+> Initial studies have explored the potential of single biomarker genes for methylation.
+(Then, GUARDANT)

 [Response prediction by mutation- or methylation-specific detection of ctDNA dynamics in pretreated metastatic colorectal cancer - PMC](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10541738/)

 ## III.
 Tumor-informed strategies